Installation (local python)

 • Server public keys (.pk): We have a public key for each of the 3 servers.
 These keys are used to encrypt input data that is sent towards each server.
 The crandas client connects to one of the servers and sends the encrypted input data.
 The connected server, that can only decrypt 1 of the 3 encrypted streams, then forwards the encrypted data to the other two servers.

-• Certificates: When the crandas client connects to the Virtual Data Lake server, we use the certificate in order to authenticate the server for the client.
+• Certificates: When the crandas client connects to the engine, the certificate authenticates the engine server for the client.
 This ensures that the client is connecting to the correct server.

-• Analyst key (.sk): When an analysis is uploaded to the portal by the analyst, it is signed with their analyst key.
-When executing in production, this key will be needed to ensure that the analyst that uploaded the analysis is the one that actually executes it (verified with the public key).
+• Analyst key (.sk): When an analysis is uploaded to the platform by the analyst, it is signed with their analyst key.
+When executing in authorized mode, this key will be needed to ensure that the analyst that uploaded the analysis is the one that actually executes it (verified with the public key).
 This key should remain private.

 • Connection file: File that contains the URL and certificate for one of the servers, and public keys for the 3 servers to encrypt the uploads.